Frustration as Biden, Congress allow eviction ban to expire

 Revising the emergency legislation to shorten the eviction deadline to Oct.
 18, in line with federal COVID-19 guidelines, drew a few more lawmakers in support — but still not enough for passage.

-Rather than allow a failed vote by House Democrats, leaders tried to simply approve an extension by consent, without a formal vote, but House Republicans objected.
-The Senate may try to pass a similar bill, but it was expected to fail.
+House Democrats, leaders tried to simply approve an extension by consent, without a formal vote, but House Republicans objected.

 Democratic lawmakers were livid at the prospect of evictions in the middle of a surging pandemic.